JLiles89/NFL-Player-Info/README.md

-# NFL-Player-Info
+# NFL-Stats
-A project that pulls specific player information for a list of NFL players.
+A group of projects that are used to gather player information and import it into a database that will be used for future analysis.